shayanassil/jack-westin-hero-section-task/README.md

 A responsive hero section implementation showcasing modern web development practices.
 This is developed for Jack Westin audition task.

+NOTE - I took the liberty to add another WHITE FILL (no image) at the bottom of the left image column (750px - 600px viewport sizes) to prevent from showing empty space.
+This does not affect the original design, spacing and animations, and only appears exactly at the mentioned range of vieport sizes.

 ## Live Demo
 https://shayanassil.github.io/jack-westin-hero-section-task/